- What is it?

 Facts to Know

-The CDC reports that 545, 805 people in the United States have died from AIDS between the start of the epidemic in 1981 and 2006.
-In 2006, an estimated 436,693 people were living with AIDS in this country.
+The CDC reports that 619,400 people in the United States have died from AIDS between the start of the epidemic in 1981 and 2009 (the most recent year for which death data are available).
+In 2010, an estimated 1.1 million people were living with AIDS in this country.

-Today, 26 percent of people living with HIV are women.
+Today, about a quarter of people living with HIV are women.

-In the United States, about 33 percent of HIV cases are the result of high-risk heterosexual contact.
-According to the World Health Organization, as of December 2007, 33 million people were estimated to be living with HIV/AIDS worldwide.
-Of these, 30.8 million were adults, 15.5 million were women, and 2.0 million were children under 15.
+According to the World Health Organization, as of November 2010, 34 million people were estimated to be living with HIV/AIDS worldwide.
+Of these, 31.6 million were adults, 15.8 million were women and 390,000 were children.

 The overwhelming majority of people with HIV now live in the developing world.

 HIV infection can be passed from a mother to her baby before or during birth and through breastfeeding.
 In the United States, without antiretroviral drugs, 25 percent of women will transmit the virus to their children.
 When women and their infants receive antiretroviral drugs during pregnancy and delivery, the risk of transmission drops to 2 percent or less.

 Many people report no symptoms when they are first infected.
 However, some people have initial symptoms, called acute retroviral syndrome or primary HIV infection.
 The symptoms are similar to those of mononucleosis—such as fever, fatigue, joint ache, headache and sore throat—and last for one to three weeks.